Is dating in Islam Haram or Halal? What are the rules to have a halal relationship? If you want answers to these questions, you’ll love this post.

 So always be careful.
 Always make sure that the date does not occur unless there is a Mahram present.

 - Make the decision if both of you really like each other (Marriage)

-Dating or courting (or whatever you desire to call it) can be a wonderful way to solidify an already super strong friendship if your parents have given the go ahead or blessings.
+Dating or courting (or whatever you wish to call it) can be a wonderful way to solidify an already super strong friendship if your parents have given the go-ahead or blessings.

 Allah loves us and He does not want our downfall in life.
-Meaning he may not give us what we seek for because He knows the negative and positive results of our truest desire.
+He may not give us what we seek because He knows the negative and positive results of our truest desire.

 “…when you have taken a decision, put your trust in Allah, certainly, Allah loves those who put their trust (in Him).